-Lettuce is a vegetable

-which grows as plant leaves.
+Lettuce is a vegetable which grows as plant leaves.

-Lettuce actually started out as a weed around the Mediterranean Sea. e actually Started for over 4,500 years, and was known to the Egyptians, Greeks and Romans. getable has been each for one species of the was known to the Egyptians, Greeks and Ror Christopher Columbus introduced lettuce to North America and it has been grown here since.
+Lettuce actually started out as a weed around the Mediterranean Sea. e actually started and the Mediterranea.

+This vegetable has been eaten for over 4,500 years, and was known to the Egyptians, Greeks and Romans.

+getable has been eaten for some species and was known to the Egyptians, Greeks and Ror Christopher Columbus introduced lettuce to North America and it has been grown here since.